This post may contain affiliate links from which i can earn a commission

 Practice checking in before you start eating to determine where your stress levels are at.
 If they feel high do some breathing and practice identifying 3 things you are grateful for today.
 The more relaxed you are when you eat the better your digestion will be.

 Many women become less active when they hit midlife.
 But this is the time that the right type of movement is important.

 Exercise is good for improvement of mood, maintaining a healthy weight and boosting the health of your muscles and bones.

 Resistance training with weights or bands is effective and can help you increase lean muscle mass.
 Muscle mass begins to decline in our 30’s in tandem with the decline in Estrogen.
 With less muscle we burn less energy.

 Although all types of resistance training are beneficial, concentrate on the number of reps than the size of the weight.

 Aerobic exercise (cardio) is also great for women in menopause although not high intensity cardio that will leave your body stressed.
 Consider walking, dancing, biking, swimming.
-Getting your heart rate up will help keep you belly down.
+Getting your heart rate up will help keep your excess belly fat down.

 Whether you are in menopause or not the basic principles of losing weight remain the same.
 However when trying to –

 lose menopause abdominal fat,